 Most people have exposure to preventive health measures across their life, from educational campaigns to free vaccines.
 People utilise health services as needed, dependent on their health needs and personal circumstances.
 Some may visit a pharmacy or GP infrequently; some may have regular appointments with a GP, specialists or other health practitioners; others may go to hospital for tests, treatments or emergencies.

-Australia’s health system is underpinned by Medicare—a universal health insurance scheme.
+Australia’s health system is underpinned by Medicare – a universal health insurance scheme.
 Medicare pays rebates for medical services and procedures provided by private practitioners in the community such as GPs and other medical practitioners, and Medicare ensures Australians have access to free hospital services for public patients in public hospitals and a range of prescription pharmaceuticals subsidised under the PBS (Biggs 2016).
-Medicare is funded by the Australian Government through taxation revenue, including a Medicare Levy and Medicare Levy Surcharge (ATO 2019a).
-See Medicines, Specialist pathology and other diagnostic services and Allied health and dental services for more information.
+Medicare is funded by the Australian Government through taxation revenue, including a Medicare Levy and a Medicare Levy Surcharge (ATO 2021).
+See Medicines in Australia, Referred medical specialist attendances, Pathology, imaging and other diagnostic services, General practice, allied health and other primary care services and Oral and dental health for more information.

-The Australian Government offers a means-tested rebate to people who hold private health insurance, and imposes the Medicare Levy Surcharge on higher-income earners who do not have a particular form of private health insurance—the intent is to encourage people to take up private health insurance to reduce pressure on the publicly funded system (ATO 2019b).
+The Australian Government offers a means-tested rebate to people who hold private health insurance and imposes the Medicare Levy Surcharge on higher-income earners who do not have a particular form of private health insurance (ATO 2021).

 Hospitals are an important part of the health system, providing a range of services to many people.
 Australians admitted to public hospitals are guaranteed access to fee-free treatment as public patients.
 Funding of public hospital services is managed through intergovernmental agreements between the Australian Government and state and territory governments (Boxall 2014).
 These agreements specify the arrangements by which the Australian Government transfers funds to the states and territories to support public hospitals as well as how public hospital funding is managed more broadly.
 The current National Health Reform Agreement outlines an ‘activity based’ system whereby Australian Government funding is based on the estimated cost of the activities performed in each hospital.